 Wandering through Home Depot last May ('25), I spied this sorry looking specimen on the "50% Off" table, way in the back of the Gardening department.
 He had obviously seen tough times..broken branches, little foliage, but living up to his namesake as a "tough guy", he was valiantly putting out blooms, as if to say, he wasn't done yet..I agreed & for $6. +change, I brought him home.

-Bouganvillea are grown as a shrub, vine or tree, and suited for containers; if given a well-draining potting mix & adequate sunlight, they will serve as outdoor or indoor ornamentals, however, they are not cold tolerant.
+Bouganvillea are grown as a shrub, vine or tree, and well-suited for containers; if given a well-draining potting mix & adequate sunlight, they will serve as outdoor or indoor ornamentals, however, they are not cold tolerant.

 No comments: